jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 offsets, regardless of their value and do not scale the inputs.
 Thus, attempting to regularize them will likely increase *both* training and test error.

-While regularization is a fundamental part of any deep learning framework, its implementation will not be shown here explicitly.

 ## Where to go from here

-At this point, the *toy* network is complete.
+At this point, our toy network is complete.
 With any luck, you've taken away a few key patterns that will aid in both your intuition about how deep learning techniques work, and your efforts to actually implement them.
 The implementation presented here is both far from complete, and far from ideal.
 Critically missing is adequate visualization for the error rate as a function of